 The 10 Best Waterproof Jackets For Men

 This wiki has been updated 31 times since it was first published in September of 2016.
 Inclement weather will not prevent you from going about your day if you are suitably attired in one of these waterproof jackets and raincoats for men.
 These offer good protection from both wind and rain, and, in some cases, even snow and freezing temperatures.
 They are available in a range of designs to suit any preference, and are all infinitely more stylish than a plastic poncho.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes